Meteor spacecraft family

 The Meteor-M satellite.
 Credit: VNIIEM

 The Meteor-M satellite at the end of the assembly.
 Click to enlarge.
 Credit: VNIIEM

 The first Meteor-M lifts off on Sept.
 17, 2009.
 Credit: TsENKI

 The Soviet Meteor series of meteorological satellites was introduced in the USSR in 1969.
-It was preceded by three years of flight testing of experimental satellites, identified only as numbered Cosmos spacecraft.
+It was preceded by three years of flight testing of experimental satellites, identified only as numbered Kosmos spacecraft.
 In the 1970s, Soviet TV viewers could already see black-and-white images of cloud cover from space during weather forecasts.

 Origin of the Meteor satellite network